joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2025/11/27/world/hong-kong-fire/heres-the-latest

 **Live Updates: Death Toll From Hong Kong Apartment Fire Rises to 55**\
 `Firefighters were still trying to fully extinguish the blaze, a day after it engulfed several towers in the complex.
-More than 270 people were still missing.`\
+Many people were still trapped in the buildings.`\
 https://nytimes.com/live/2025/11/27/world/hong-kong-fire

 **Arsenal's squad depth is a frightening prospect for their rivals**\